 This talk can be tailored to your particular hospital or medical specialty, with examples that will be relevant and engaging.

-He is the author of the book Lean Hospitals: Improving Quality, Patient Safety, and Employee Engagement (Productivity Press), which was selected for a 2009 Shingo Research and Professional Publication Award, the first healthcare book to win this award, and is being translated into eight languages.
-A 2nd revised edition was released in November, 2011.
-A 3rd edition will be released in 2016.
+Mark is the author of the book Lean Hospitals: Improving Quality, Patient Safety, and Employee Engagement (Productivity Press), which was selected for a 2009 Shingo Research and Professional Publication Award, the first healthcare book to win this award.
+The book has been translated into eight languages.
+A 3rd edition was released in June, 2016.